mhkfchun/mhkfchun.github.io/essays/stupid-is-as-stupid-does.md

 ## In conclusion

 I hope this dive into what makes a good question has come in handy and helps you make smarter choices in what you ask.
 I know looking into what makes a good question will cause me to think twice before I open my mouth.
 Asking smarter questions leads to better answers which leads to a better grasp of the subject.
 In turn that can help others find better answers in the future.
 If we all do our part in asking the right questions, everybody wins.
+That way, we avoid making a fool of ourselves.

 After all, stupid is as stupid does.